One account. Many brands. Same architecture for one or thirty.

 Encrypted per-brand secret vault

-API keys, social tokens, CMS tokens, storage credentials — all encrypted at rest, scoped per brand, resolved at runtime.
+API keys, social tokens, CMS tokens and storage credentials, all encrypted at rest, scoped per brand, resolved at runtime.
 No cross-contamination between brands.

 Per-brand × per-environment integrations

 Each brand can hold N integrations of N services × N environments.
-Strapi-production and Strapi-staging exist side by side.
+A brand's production CMS and its staging CMS exist side by side.
 Brand A's Meta credentials are isolated from Brand B's.

 Per-brand AI prompts